tacitknowledge/noexcuses/README.md

+# noexcuses

-## noexcuses - mockito extension created to make unit testing simple getters, setters, and constructors less tedious.
+noexcuses is a mockito extension created to make unit testing simple getters, setters, and constructors less tedious.

+## Why noexcuses?

 Purists would say we need 100% coverage and all tests need to be solid.
 On the other end of the spectrum, many teams settle for 70-80% coverage because writing tests for accessors/mutators and